 Ensure a programme of physical testing is completed prior to handover.
 This should include testing of the fabric integrity and is expected to include air permeability testing and thermography to demonstrate performance with design stage predictions, continuity of insulation and no services leaks.

-Project Monitoring and Evaluation 6: Handover
+Project Monitoring and Evaluation

+Handover

-Commissioning, training and aftercare support Request and plan for the following commissioning.
+Commissioning, training and aftercare support

 Request and plan for the following commissioning, training and aftercare support as part of the Soft Landings approach, include (but not be limited to):